 The Malaysian Chinese are famous for their traditional Chinese opera which is normally performed on temporary platforms in the suburbs during special Buddhist or Taoist festivals.
 Based on mainland Chinese myths and old tales, this sees the use of traditional Chinese costumes and heavy makeup.
-Places such as Penang and Malacca where there are large numbers of Chinese people, are the places where you can normally catch these performances by the streets.

 Indian Cultural Performance